drinkjava2/Multiple-Columns-Tree/README.md

 ```
 To make the example short, I deleted the groupid column and end tag, and assume only has 1 root node.
 Advantage of "Sorted-Adjacency-List-Tree" is: easy do complicated node modification operation (add/delete/moving), easy do SQL query.
-Shortage is: Each time after did node modification operation, need make a re-sort operation, it works like make a index to make quick SQL query possible.
+Shortage is: Each time after did node modification operation, need make a re-sort operation, it works like make a index for database table.